Xinmu20080/Hybrid-porous-Helmholtz-resonator-for-low-frequency-broadband-absorption/README.md

 Improved User Experience: The overall process of setting up and running the code is now more intuitive and user-friendly.

 A Critical Observation:
-It is worth noting that even with these improvements, the probability of obtaining valid parameters through this code remains low (typically <5% in our tests).
+It is worth noting that even with these improvements, the probability of obtaining valid parameters through this code remains low.
 This outcome invites deeper reflection:

 Does the limited success rate challenge the reliability of traditional ML/DL methods in physical sciences?